makerdao/endgame-docs/misc/glossary.md

 **[Constitutional Voter Committee (CVC)](../maker-core/cvc.md):** Group of individuals with similar values and goals that delegate MKR for governance voting and have at least one Constitutional Conserver.

-**Contribution Team:** Team that is funded by Administrative Teams and focuses on specialized work.

 **Core Unit:** Entity that is responsible for budget allocation for a particular scope and can fast track proposals within governance.
 This terms may also refer to existing [Core Units](https://mips.makerdao.com/mips/details/MIP39) in the current MakerDAO Governance system.

 **[Creator DAO](../subdaos/creator.md):** Type of SubDAO that focuses on decentralized collateral.